Boat Captain (One position available): Filled for 2018

 How to Apply:

 This is an unpaid trainee position.
 This position assists both the captain and marine biologist on the boats and preparation work for boat operations.
 This includes making lunches, cutting bait, assembling terminal tackle, repairing nets, cleaning boats, instructing participants on boat safety and proper techniques to set gear, supervising participants handling sharks and rays and any other animals brought aboard and any other tasks that need to be accomplished.
 The trainee will learn how to properly handle marine animals, how to prepare and set gear, boat operations including operation and navigation, research procedures and other daily operations.
-There is only one position per week of the summer program and applicants must be able to work at least two weeks.
+The applicant must be able to work at least four weeks.

 Applicants must be 21 years old and able to lift 75lbs repeatedly including strenuous manual labor.
 At this time all applicants must have previously participated in the CMERA summer program.
 You must have a passion for sharks, rays and marine conservation.
 A positive and respectful manner are also very important.